DOGE28/Zerto-Upgrade-Tutorial/README.md

 The Linux ZVM does not come with any out-of-the-box reporting on it's current status.
 There is the potential to have the ZVM running, but there be an issue with a VPG or VRA that wouldn't show up on a basic health check (like if you use `ping` for monitoring).
 Tonaquint has developed a simple service that can run on your ZVM that will periodically check the throughput of your sites and VPGs to ensure that the ZVM is running properly, and send you an email notification if it isn't.

+While this service is not necessary, it can provide additional peace of mind knowing that your environment is working as intended.

 You can find the installation instructions [**here**](https://github.com/DOGE28/Zerto-VPG-Checker-Linux)

 ### Troubleshooting

+Below you'll find some issues that Tonaquint encountered when migrating from Windows to Linux, as well as their solutions.

 > [!IMPORTANT]
 > This is where we once again instruct you to take a snapshot of the Linux ZVM, especially if it is currently replicating.
 We do not want you to have to manually reconfigure anything or have to start this process over.